Why is Education Important? A Q&A with Amelia Manning

-We posed this question to Amelia Manning, EVP of Southern New Hampshire University College of Online and Continuing Education, “Why is education important?”
+We posed this question to Amelia Manning, EVP of SNHU Online, “Why is education important?”
 Manning shares the impact education has had on her life and how it can benefit everyone.

 Why is education important to each of us as individuals and to society as a whole?